alexfigliolia/galena/README.md

 #### Creating Middleware
 Galena's middleware architecture operates on fixed set of events that are triggered each time a state mutation takes place.
 When state is mutated in your application, the `Middleware`'s `onBeforeUpdate()` and `onUpdate()` methods are called.
 Using these events, you can compose logic for auditing and enhancing your state updates!
 Let's take a look at a real world example.

 Let's say we have an application that does not use typescript and we want to achieve type-safety for a unit of our application state.
-To achieve this, we'll create a middleware that validates state changes to our hypothetical state in real time.
+To achieve this, we'll create a middleware that validates changes to our state in real time.

 In the example below, we'll create a unit of state holding unique identifiers for users that are connections of the current user: